UoB-COMSM0166/2025-group-15/README.md

 ## Conclusion

-The development of Road Crossing Delivery began with a simple yet compelling idea: reimagining a classic mechanic from Frogger, but giving it a purpose—delivery under pressure.
+The development of Crazy Delivery began with a simple yet compelling idea: reimagining a classic mechanic from Frogger, but giving it a purpose—delivery under pressure.
 Over the course of the project, we took this concept and built around it a game that’s easy to pick up but rich in moment-to-moment decision making.

 One of our key innovations was the weight-based movement system—each cargo item slows the player differently, requiring real-time strategic trade-offs between speed and potential score.
 Combined with the randomly generated traffic flow, this made each playthrough feel dynamic and engaging.
 From a development perspective, building a custom vehicle generation system taught us to balance randomness with fairness, ensuring challenge without frustration.